-One of my all-time favorite traditions as a young girl was using a holiday pillowcase around Halloween, Christmas, and Valentine’s Day.
+One of my all-time favorite holiday traditions as a young girl was using a holiday pillowcase around Halloween, Christmas, and Valentine’s Day.
 Making and using holiday pillowcases is so simple, but there’s something festive about seeing bright holiday pops of color on your bed each night, reminding you of the season.

 I’ve started this Holiday Pillowcase tradition with my own children and am slowly working on holiday pillowcases for each of them.
 Here’s the Halloween pillowcase I made a few years ago: